ernitingarg/asp.net-core-razor-ef-blogger-web-app/README.md

 	- Persistence layer for seeding test data.
 	- Publisher credentials are saved in db using secure one-way hashing algorithm.

-- **StepChange.Blogger.Web** : Front end Web application which uses DAL layer (intern core EF) and Razor pages to perform CRUD operation on blog posts and blog publishers.
+- **Blogger.Web** : Front end Web application which uses DAL layer (intern core EF) and Razor pages to perform CRUD operation on blog posts and blog publishers.
 	- Below are the razor pages which has main functionalities:
 		- `Index` : Application default landing (non-logged in) page which shows the latest blogs posts.
 		- `Create`: Allow to create a new blog post [Require Authentication and Authroization of Admin/SuperAdmin]